 - The online form should be completed and submitted by all student participants. - Upon completion of the form, students will see an option to "print or get PDF of answers."
 It is recommended that students save a copy of their answers to their local device for their own records. - The Faculty Advisor/ Mentor (question 12) should be the PI who is submitting this proposal.
 Please provide the students with your office phone number and email address to input. - The Program (question 15) should be the program for which students are currently applying/participating in.
-If working under multiple LaSPACE projects, students will submit a demographic form for each separate project. - The Project Start Date (question 16) should be 8/15/2021 for students under this current proposal submission. - The Participating Semester(s) should be the "Fall 2021, Spring 2022, Summer 2022" option.
+If working under multiple LaSPACE projects, students will submit a demographic form for each separate project.
+For this proposal students will select LURA. - The Project Start Date (question 16) should be 8/15/2022 for students under this current proposal submission. - The Participating Semester(s) should be the "Fall 2022, Spring 2023, Summer 2023" option.